 - Driving under the influence of alcohol or drugs

-You will be asked on three occasions to report your status:
+Students will be asked on three occasions to report their status:

 - Entry to the Professional Program

 - Application to be certified by the State of Michigan to teach